hongthai-lenguyen/hongthai-lenguyen/README.md

 ## 🛡️ Laboratory Containment, Biosafety & Hardware Credentials

 - **[BSL-3] Biosafety Level 3 Certification:** Certified by the *National Institute of Hygiene and Epidemiology (NIHE)*.
-Extensive hands-on experience in the secure handling and processing of viable *Mycobacterium tuberculosis*.
+Extensive hands-on experience in the secure handling and processing of viable *Mycobacterium tuberculosis* and other dangerous pathogens in a BSL-3 environment.
 - **[BSL-2] Biosafety Level 2 Certification:** Certified by the *Pasteur Institute* with expert proficiency in sterile cell culture, viral vector handling, and primary human tissue processing.
 - **[HPC] Low-Level Systems Architecture:** Proficient in bare-metal hardware optimization, kernel-level parameter tuning, and maximizing computational density for heavy sustained bioinformatics workloads (e.g., executing prolonged GROMACS molecular dynamics simulations).